-The Defrag tool in Windows 7 – and Windows 8 too – offers some additional options compared to that in Windows Vista.
+The Disk Defragmenter in Windows 10/8/7 offers some additional options compared to that in Windows Vista.
 Its command line version has some additional switches.
 Open an elevated command prompt windows.

 Type Defrag /? and hit Enter.
 This will show you all the defragmentation options and command line switches.

 /A Perform analysis on the specified volumes.

 /D Perform traditional defrag (this is the default).

 /E Perform the operation on all volumes except those specified.

 /H Run the operation at normal priority (default is low).

 /K Perform slab consolidation on the specified volumes.

 /M Run the operation on each volume in parallel in the background.

 /O Perform the proper optimization for each media type.